Directed by: Fatih Akin || Produced by: Fatih Akin, Klaus Maeck, Andreas Thiel, Jeanette Wurl

 SUMMARY & RECOMMENDATION: Akin handles his non-traditional, non-protagonist-driven narrative well and spreads sympathy and emotional complexity across his whole cast.
 The characters are interesting and the story itself is thematically rich and intelligent.
 Akin’s eye-catching camerawork and cinematographer Klausmann’s memorable visuals flesh out a film that otherwise depends almost entirely on its screenplay.

 — However… the film as a whole still isn’t terribly fascinating despite its basic quality construction.
-The story is slowly paced and many of the instances where characters are searching for each other (or simply try to recognize one another, but fail) feels more gimmicky than tragic.
+The story is slowly paced and many of the instances where characters are searching for each other (or simply try to recognize one another, but fail) feel more gimmicky than tragic.

 —> ON THE FENCE